Mstepniak48201/intro_to_apis/fastapi-mini-project/notes.md

 The browser sends a request to the API, and hello: "world" should display on the screen.

-* Working Through the Start Code: What it does.
+* Working Through hello, world! main.py: What it does.

 1. Get an instance of the API Server.
 In the restaurant metaphor, this is us creating a "kitchen."
 ```